gfolego/vangogh/README.md

 ### Quick Guide

-This guide has two sections, namely, *Creating the dataset* and *Using our method*.
+This guide has four sections:

-The first one describes how to create your own dataset, or (even better!) to expand on **VGDB-2016**.
+1. *Creating the dataset* - Create your own dataset, or (even better!) expand on **VGDB-2016**.
-The second one describes how to use our method, given a dataset.
+2. *Using our method* - Use our method, given a dataset.
+3. *Predicting debated paintings* - Predict debated paintings with our method.
+4. *Calculating scores* - Transform distances into probabilities.

 General note: all the scripts presented here have a `--help` argument, which describes the script and possible parameters.

-### Creating the dataset
+## Creating the dataset

 Requirements